marafiq/adnanrafiq/blog/2023-11-19-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part3/index.md

 It displays a detailed error page with stack trace so that you won't have to read the logs or attach a debugger.
 As all nice things in life come with a cost, so does this middleware.
-If you enable an application environment other than **Development**, it will leak sensitive information and become a security risk.
+If you enable an application environment other than **Development**, it will leak sensitive information and become a security risk because it does display:
+- Stack Trace
+- Exception Message
+- Source Code
+- Request and Response Headers
+- Routing Information
+- Query String
 ### How to use it?
 The development lifecycle of any application mostly passes through three environments.
 1. Development